xubingyue/avocadodb/Documentation/Books/AQL/Operations/Collect.md

 ### COLLECT variants

-Since ArangoDB 2.6, there are two variants of *COLLECT* that the optimizer can choose from: the *sorted* variant and the *hash* variant.
+Since AvocadoDB 2.6, there are two variants of *COLLECT* that the optimizer can choose from: the *sorted* variant and the *hash* variant.
 The *hash* variant only becomes a candidate for *COLLECT* statements that do not use an *INTO* clause.